MicrosoftDocs/azure-stack-docs/azure-stack/hci/azure-stack-hci-oem-license.md

 # customer intent: As a content developer, I want to provide customers with the appropriate Azure Stack HCI OEM license information so that they can have a clear understanding of what the license covers for their purchase.
 ---

-# Azure Stack HCI OEM license
+# About the Azure Stack HCI OEM license

 [!INCLUDE [applies-to](../includes/hci-applies-to-23h2.md)]

-This article covers the Azure Stack HCI OEM license, which is designed for Azure Stack HCI hardware.
-The license also includes Azure Stack HCI Premier Solutions, integrated systems, and validated nodes.
+This article covers the Azure Stack HCI OEM license, its benefits, license requirements, and more.

+## About the license

-The Azure Stack HCI OEM license integrates three essential services for your cloud infrastructure:
+The Azure Stack HCI OEM license is designed for Azure Stack HCI hardware including Azure Stack HCI Premier Solutions, integrated systems, and validated nodes.
+The license remains valid for the lifetime of the hardware, covers up to 16 cores, and includes three essential services for your cloud infrastructure:

 - Azure Stack HCI
 - Azure Kubernetes Services (AKS)
 - Windows Server Datacenter 2022

+For systems with 16 cores or more, there are extra two-core and four-core license add-ons available.

-This license covers up to 16 cores and is valid for the lifetime of the hardware.
-Additionally, it gives you access to the latest versions of Azure Stack HCI and AKS, with unlimited containers and virtual machines (VMs).
+ Additionally, this license grants you access to the latest versions of Azure Stack HCI and AKS, along with unlimited containers and virtual machines (VMs).

-Extra two-core and four-core license add-ons are available for systems with 16-cores or more.

 ## Benefits

-With the Azure Stack HCI OEM license, you can simplify the licensing and activation process, as well as reduce costs and operational complexity.
+The Azure Stack HCI OEM license simplifies the licensing and activation process, as well as reduces costs and operational complexity.
 Other benefits include:

 - A single license for Windows Server and Azure Stack HCI.